 Indeed, there`s a small Sauna cabin in the garden, perfect after coming home from a daily mountain hike.

 Couples who want to experience the traditional Aussee hospitality in a more modern interpretation.
-For celebrations and weddings the whole house can be booked.
+Sorry, no kids.

 A walk through Altaussee and around the lake is a must.
 The snack station Seewiese can only be reached on foot or traditionally with the Plätte.
 The most prominent peak in the Ausseerland is the Loser.
 A 9-kilometer-long panoramic road leads up to the Loser Alm, where you can enjoy the magnificent view from the sun terrace.